kvishalrj/Python_Projects_.../README.md

   ### > QR_Code Generator
   #### This code can be used as to generate QR Code of any link or string.
 In this project I have used qrcode library of Python.
   #### The sample QR code image is also available.

+   ### > QR_Code Generator 2.0
+  #### This code can be used as to generate QR Code of any link or string.
+In this project I have used qrcode library of Python.
+  #### This is the advance way to generate a QR code.
+We can add background color, border , fill color or any custom design using this code.
+  #### This QR code image is also available.